LLNL/popclass/docs/source/tutorials.rst

 own population model and contributing it to popclass.

 popclass models can be saved in the ASDF (Advanced Scientific Data Format).
-This Python implementation of the ASDF Standard can be found `here <https://asdf.readthedocs.io/en/latest/>`_ and more information on the ASDF Standard itself can be found `here <https://asdf-standard.readthedocs.io/en/1.1.1/>`_
+This Python implementation of the ASDF Standard can be found `here <https://asdf.readthedocs.io/en/latest/>`_ and more information on the ASDF Standard itself can be found
+`here <https://asdf-standard.readthedocs.io/en/1.1.1/>`_
 and in :cite:`Greenfield2015`.

-Here is an example schema of popclass model file 'popsycle_singles_raithel18.asd'
+Here is an example schema of a popclass model file 'popsycle_singles_raithel18.asdf'

 .. code::